DiegoLopezInc/ITCS-6166_Group_8_Project/README.md

 ---

 ### 6. Additional Notes
 To simulate the network, we use Mininet to create a virtual SDN with a **4-node star topology**, where each node represents a trading endpoint connected to a central SDN switch managed by a Ryu controller.
 The simulation includes three multicast optimization strategies: CloudEx, Jasper-inspired fair multicast, and DBO.
-The digital twin is implemented in Python, tracking the network’s real-time state and performance metrics such as end-to-end delay, jitter, and fairness (Jain’s Index).
+The digital twin is implemented in Python, tracking the network’s real-time state and performance metrics such as end-to-end delay, jitter, and fairness (Jain’s Fairness Index).
 Synthetic financial data is generated and distributed using the multicast approaches, and results are visualized on a live dashboard.
 The dashboard also allows for real-time control of simulation parameters and displays a live competition leaderboard.
 Team meetings are held regularly to ensure progress and alignment.

 ### 6.1 Simulation Approach Explained
 1. **Tool Selection**: Mininet is chosen for SDN emulation, with Ryu for controller logic.
 The flexible topology allows us to approximate real exchange networks.